Saint Louis University Career Services has many resources for you to use during your job search process, both online and in person.

-The Handshake experience request goes to your faculty sponsor for review; this ensures that everyone is on the same page for the internship and learning objectives.
+The Handshake experience request goes to your faculty sponsor for review.
+This ensures that everyone is on the same page for the internship and learning objectives.

 Once the faculty sponsor has approved, you will receive a Learning Contract and Liability Waiver via DocuSign, our fully electronic document management system.
 Not sure which class you’ll be registering for?
-Check in with your instructor or review the full list of the classes already set up for the internship experience.
+Check with your instructor or review the full list of the classes already set up for the internship experience.

 Networking is important for everyone, regardless of occupation or career path and involves establishing, building and maintaining professional relationships.

-Successful job applicants take the time to research a desired position, practice answering different types of questions, plan an appropriate wardrobe and are prepared to follow up quickly with a thank you note.
+Successful job applicants take time to research a desired position, practice answering different types of questions, plan an appropriate wardrobe and are prepared to follow up quickly with a thank you note.

 Employers Visiting Campus